marianpiatkowski/ABAPInEmacs/README.md

 (setq abap-workspace-dir "path/to/ABAPWorkspace")
 ```

+With the configuration above

+- `ABAP Mode` will be loaded automatically once a file with suffix `.abap` has been opened
-With the configuration above `ABAP Mode` will be loaded automatically once a file with suffix `.abap` has been opened.
+- `ABAP CDS Mode` will be loaded automatically once a file with suffix `.cds` has been opened.

 ## Usage